 and a review of his cross-genre memoir, Sitting With Warrior on Jellyfish Day.

 December 2010 ~ The 2010 SLS Kenya fiction & poetry workshops on December 3-21

 with Terese Svoboda & Cornelius Eady, Kenya Between the Lines with Billy Kahora and Ed Pavlic, and the Kwani?
 Litfest with a host of Kenyan literary luminaries, were a real

 October / November 2010 ~ My dissertation novella, Loop,

-shortlisted (top five) in the Texas Review Press Clay Reynolds Novella Prize competition.
+is on the shortlist (top five) in the Texas Review Press Clay Reynolds Novella Prize competition!

 in the Juvenile Fiction Category of the Alabama Writers Conclave Writing Contest.

 And the 2009-2010 Postgrad Creative Writers at Aberystwyth

 University held our different WORLDS magazine launch at the UWA Arts Centre Bookshop!